Stepscan Technologies Inc. Introduces New Multi Subject Tracking API For Use in Military Training Applications - StepTracker™.

 Major (Retired) Tom Batty is the recently retired Commander of the Canadian Army Learning Support Centre at the Canadian Forces Base in Gagetown New Brunswick; According to Batty, "Simulations/simulators are a crucial tool for preparing personnel and the industry continues to strive to create more realistic, immersive experiences that emulate real-world experiences.
 There is a shortfall of available technology that can track the mobility of trainees during these simulations.
 There is a great deal of excitement about the potential of integrating footprint tracking and gait profiling technology into live and simulated training solutions.
 The Stepscan platform is exciting in that it has the ability to function as a multi-role simulator.
 For example, the same platform used for urban warfare training can also be used to provide feedback regarding postural stability (foot placement and centre of pressure/gravity shift) during weapons firing/sniper training.
 Or of considerable note the Stepscan pressure sensitive flooring platform can be used in mine clearing training exercises both in the learning centre and because of its portability, in the field.
 In a gaming environment Stepscan tiles can be used as an input device providing a natural user interface for simulator programs essentially allowing trainees to control the simulated environment thorough his/her walking patterns.
 It is simply an adjustment in how the data is analyzed and displayed to the end user that is changed.
 The end result is essentially a better trained 'mission ready' soldier.
 This should translate into better operation results during actual field missions and less casualties."

-To see StepTracker™ in action you can link to our YouTube demo video at

-https://youtu.be/PSALpmKQjmU.
-For more information, or to speak to an account manager about Stepscan products please visit www.stepscan.com or email 215199@email4pr.com
+To see StepTracker™ in action you can link to our demo video at https://utsx7psq.pages.infusionsoft.net.
+For more information, or to speak to an account manager about Stepscan products please visit https://stepscan.com/military-training-and-virtual-simulation or email 215199@email4pr.com.

 About Stepscan Technologies